LeiLinPARC/UrbanMobility/README.md

 # UrbanMobility

-A place to share the papers, codes and conference notifications about urban mobility.
+A place to share the papers, codes and conference notifications about urban mobility, connected vehicle, MAP projects for Webster People.